Mike Campbell (first baseman)

-Mathew "Mike" Campbell (c.
-1850 – January 12, 1926) was an Irish-born professional baseball player at the beginning of the professional era, primarily with teams in northern New Jersey.
+Michael Campbell (c.
+1850 – January 12, 1926) was an American professional baseball player at the beginning of the professional era, primarily with teams in northern New Jersey.

 Amateur career

 1866

 Campbell and his older brother Hugh Campbell joined the Irvington club of Irvington, New Jersey, for the 1866 season.
 The Irvingtons were a new member of the National Association of Base Ball Players, and a "country club" in that Irvington was still outside the growing metropolis.
 (Irvington is in Essex County, closer to Newark and the Hudson River than to the western boundary.)
 In one sense most of the Association was new; membership boomed to 98 clubs for 1866, up from merely 30 including 22 in Greater New York.
 Hugh Campbell and at least two Irvington teammates had played for the Newark club in 1865.

 In their first match of the season on June 14, Irvington shocked the champion Brooklyn Atlantics 23 to 17, who were undefeated for two seasons.
 Irvington would take the championship from Atlantic if it could schedule a rematch or two and win at least one of them before any other club beat the champions in two of three.

 Location helped Irvington get two rematches but they did not get the one win.
 Atlantic won 28-11 in September and 12-6 in ten innings on October 29.

 Sixteen-year-old Mike Campbell played 13 of 17 team games on record and he was the regular at first base.
 He made more than an equal share of outs and scored less than an equal share of runs.
 Hugh Campbell played 17 games on record, primarily at center field.
 The best players were pitcher Rynie Wolters and catcher Andy Leonard.